 Recognition by the U.S. Department of Education

 To ensure a basic level of quality, the practice of accreditation is utilized in the United States as a means of conducting nongovernmental, peer evaluation of educational institutions and programs.
 Recognized accreditors are entrusted with ensuring the academic quality of the educational institutions where federal student aid funds may be used.
 DEAC initially received federal recognition in 1959 and has continually held recognition by the U.S. Department of Education ever since.
-In June 2017, The U.S. Department of Education staff and the National Advisory Committee on Institutional Quality and Integrity (NACIQI) recommended that DEAC receive renewed recognition as a nationally recognized accrediting agency for a period of five years.
+In June 2017, The U.S. Department of Education staff and the National Advisory Committee on Institutional Quality and Integrity (NACIQI) recommended that DEAC receive renewed recognition for a period of five years.
 Upon review of these recommendations, the U.S. Department of Education renewed DEAC's recognition for a period of five years.
 DEAC's scope of recognition is:

 The accreditation of postsecondary institutions in the United States that offer degree and/or non-degree programs primarily by the distance or correspondence education method up to and including the professional doctoral degree, including those institutions that are specifically certified by the agency as accredited for Title IV purposes.